 Steve took me through rooms full of stock and into their shipping department.
 He said that it was a slow day, though they seemed quite busy and already had several carts full of outgoing packages.
 Clearly, PMI is doing something right!

 Next to that was the kit building station.
 That’s where the Tower Tek kit, haul kit, and other kits are assembled.
 Having sold quite a few of PMI’s kits, it was interesting to see where they all get put together.

 Steve led me to a room where the yarn is woven together into thicker strands.
 These thicker strands are woven onto bobbins, which will be used on the rope machines to make the final product.
-This room felt a lot like the spider room that Peter Parker goes into in the new Spider Man movie.
-As you walk through the isle, you are immediately surrounded on both sides and above by small threads.
+This room felt a lot like the spider room that Peter Parker goes into the new Spider-Man movie.
+As you walk through the aisle, you are immediately surrounded on both sides and above by small threads.

 The main thing I learned about rope making is that it’s very loud!
 There were a dozen or so machines operating, each making about one meter of rope per minute.
 The core was pulled up the middle, while the bobbins spun around the outside.
 They all rested on circular gear with notches in them that spun too fast for the eye to see.
 These gears were handing the bobbins off to each other, making the bobbins alternate around each other.
 At the bottom of the machine was a bunch of individual bobbins.
 At the top was complete rope.
 Watching the transformation happen right before my eyes was incredible.

 I’ve always been proud to carry PMI products, but seeing things in person gave me a deeper appreciation for what goes into the equipment.
 This post just barely touches on the intricacies involved.

 Thanks to Steve Hudson and PMI for their hospitality!
 I’m looking forward to growing with PMI in the coming years.

 If you want to check out some PMI gear, head over to our website: www.abcWindowSupply.com